moeinzadeh/Ranbow/README.md

 ```

 For simplicity, data files are stored in one folder (named RANBOW/toy) and the all parameters are adjusted in hap.params file.
-The parameter file is passed to through the “-par” argument.
+The parameter file is passed to through the `-par` argument.
 ```
 python2_7_13  ranbow.py hap -par RANBOW/toy/hap.params
 ```